-Paragraph 2(1)(g) of the Instrument excludes a contract from the requirements in the specified instrument if it is traded on one or more certain prescribed exchanges.
+Paragraph 2(1)(g) of the Instrument excludes a contract from the definition of "specified derivative" if it is traded on one or more prescribed exchanges.
 Exchange-trading of derivatives provides certain benefits to the derivatives market and the financial system in general, including a measure of transparency to regulators and to the public with respect to trading activity, as well as processing through an accepted clearing and settlement system.
-For this reason, exchange-traded derivatives are not subject to the requirements of the specified instrument.
-A transaction that is cleared through a clearing agency, but not traded on an exchange, is not considered to be exchange-traded and is subject to the requirements in the specified instrument, where applicable.
+For this reason, exchange-traded derivatives are not subject to certain requirements relating to OTC derivatives.
+A transaction that is cleared through a clearing agency, but not traded on an exchange, is not considered to be exchange-traded and is a specified derivative and subject to certain requirements relating to OTC derivatives, as applicable.
+The participating jurisdictions interpret a contract "traded on an exchange" to include a contract that is made pursuant to the rules of an exchange and reported to the exchange after execution.